-Uniocafe is a producer association in the Ocotepeque region of Western Honduras.
-The umbrella organization of Uniocafe supports 28 producer groups, representing more than 1,000 coffee farmers.
+UNIOCAFE is a producer association in the Ocotepeque region of Western Honduras, and its umbrella organization supports 28 producer groups, representing more than 1,000 coffee farmers.

-Since 2007, Uniocafe has been investing in its producer network by providing training, financing and access to coffee buyers.
-In 2016, Uniocafe began expanding its programs to focus on empowering youth, promoting gender equity and addressing climate change.
-Currently, Uniocafe provides young producers with best-practices training in coffee cultivation, cupping and coffee quality, as well as processing and preparation for export.
+Since 2007, UNIOCAFE has invested in its producer network by providing training, financing and access to coffee buyers.
+In 2016, UNIOCAFE expanded its programs to focus on empowering youth, promoting gender equity and addressing climate change — and were identified as an ideal group for the Coffee Kids program to team with.
+Currently, UNIOCAFE provides young producers with best-practices training in coffee cultivation, cupping and coffee quality, as well as processing and preparation for export.
 At the same time, the youth are learning how to develop strong organizational and business skills.

-Coffee Kids, a program of the coffee nonprofit foundation Hanns R. Neumann Stiftung (HRNS), has been working with farmer associations in the Trifino region of Central America—the shared border of Honduras, Guatemala and El Salvador.
-The goal of Coffee Kids is to awaken the entrepreneurial spirit in young farmers, to encourage them to believe in themselves and to help ensure better livelihoods for them and their families.
+Coffee Kids is a program of the coffee nonprofit foundation Hanns R. Neumann Stiftung (HRNS), which has been working with farmer associations in the Trifino region of Central America—the shared border of Honduras, Guatemala and El Salvador.
+Its goal is to awaken the entrepreneurial spirit in young farmers, to encourage them to believe in themselves and to help ensure better livelihoods for them and their families.

-Coffee Kids, through its Rural Business Workshops, provides agronomy and quality-control training, business mentoring and access to financing.
-Globally—in Trifinio, Colombia and Tanzania—it now includes more than 250 young people.
-Coffee Kids believes that if we can support the creativity, innovation and passion of these young people, they'll have the capacity to adapt to the challenges ahead.
+Through Rural Business Workshops, Coffee Kids provides not only agronomy and quality-control training, but also business mentoring and access to financing.
+Globally (in Trifinio, Colombia and Tanzania), Coffee Kids now includes more than 250 young people and strongly believes that if the creativity, innovation and passion of young people is supported, they'll have the capacity to adapt to the challenges ahead.